Magdalena-Nowak/pracownia-fryzjerska/README.md

 * [Setup](#setup)

 ## General Info
-Simple one-page website based on a self-written theme.
+Simple website based on a self-written theme.
-The theme was created using HTML, CSS, SCSS, JavaScript, BEM, Gsap and basic SEO.
+Project was created using HTML, CSS, SCSS, JavaScript, BEM, Bootstrap, Gsap and basic SEO.

 The website was designed according to the client's wishes, the colors and design matching the style of the company logo and interior design of the company's headquarters.